Get expert tips on language, grammar, style and vocabulary

 ‘Get’ is sometimes used to replace ‘have’ or ‘has’, and ‘got’ to replace ‘have been’ or ‘has been’ but this usage is not standard.
 The correct title would be ‘You’ve Been Served’.

 Did you manage to spot the errors in these movie titles?
-Let us know how you got on in the comments below.
-Don’t forget to let us know if you can think of any more grammatically incorrect movie titles!
+Can you think of any more grammatically incorrect movie titles?